The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: A natural ILP formulation for the BPPS

 \end{proposition}

 Proposition~\ref{prop:lprelax} shows that an optimal solution to~$\foneLP$ is obtained by evenly distributing both the items and the setup weights across the available bins.
 The fractional value of each $z$-variable represents the proportion of the bin that is actually utilized.

-The optimal value of $\foneLP$ is obtained by summing the setup costs of all classes (each counted once) and adding the bin cost multiplied by the ratio between the total item weight plus the total setup weights (each counted once) and the bin capacity.
+The optimal objective function value of $\foneLP$ is obtained by summing the setup costs of all classes (each counted once) and adding the bin cost multiplied by the ratio between the total item weight plus the total setup weights (each counted once) and the bin capacity.

+Following the notation used, e.g., in \cite{MT90} and \cite{ManuelEJOR}, let $LB$ be a lower bound for a minimization problem.
+For any instance $I$ of the problem, denote by $LB(I)$ the value of the lower bound $LB$ and by $OPT(I)$ the optimal objective function value (assumed positive).
+The \textit{worst-case performance ratio} of $LB$ is defined as the largest real number $\ratio(LB)\in[0,1]$ such that

-The following proposition shows that there exist \BPPS{} instances such that, as the number of items $n$ tends to infinity, the {\em asymptotic performance ratio}, i.e., the ratio between $\zeta(\foneLP)$ and $\opt$, approaches~$0$.
-Consequently, the lower bound $\zeta(\foneLP)$ can be arbitrarily weak and fails to provide any worst-case performance guarantee.
-The proof constructs a family of instances in which all items belong to a single class and each bin can contain at most one item due to a very large setup weight.
-In this case, an optimal BPPS solution requires one bin per item, whereas in the fractional optimal solution of~$\foneLP$, both the setup and item weights are fractionally distributed across all bins, yielding a much smaller optimal value.
+The following proposition shows that the worst-case performance ratio of the lower bound $\zeta(\foneLP)$\,\eqref{eq:LPoptval} is zero and, consequently, this lower bound can be arbitrarily weak.
+The proof constructs a family of instances parameterized by the number of items.
+In each instance, all items belong to a single class, and each bin can contain at most one item due to a very large setup weight.
+In this case, an optimal \BPPS{} solution requires one bin per item.
+In contrast, in an optimal fractional solution of~$\foneLP$, both the setup and item weights can be fractionally distributed across all bins, yielding a much smaller optimal objective function value.
+The claim then follows by letting the number of items tend to infinity. \begin{proposition} \end{proposition}